 Thank you, sir.

-Also, I have um an issue that two issues that are actually related to one another, and I want to get your input on them.
+Also, I have an issue that two issues that are actually related to one another, and I want to get your input on them.

 It's unprecedented.

-We shattered the 20,000 point ceiling, and we are three-quarters of the way to 21,000 at this point.
+We shattered the 20,000-point ceiling, and we are three-quarters of the way to 21,000 at this point.

-Um what do you think President Trump can do to offset that?
+What do you think President Trump can do to offset that should she go ahead and proceed?

 Remember that no matter what they say, everybody's political.